akashsonowal/ddpo-pytorch/readme.md

 # RLHF for Diffusion Models

+Citing: This codebase is clone of [work by tmabraham](https://github.com/tmabraham/ddpo-pytorch/tree/main).
+I have cloned for my own learning purpose but it may be useful if you are looking for little more organized code than the original repo.
+I have tried to keep the notation little more beginner friendly.

-This is an implementation of [Training Diffusion Models with Reinforcement Learning](https://arxiv.org/abs/2305.13301).
-This is meant as an educational codebase, with lots of comments explaining the code and only basic features.
-It currently only implements [LAION aesthetic classifier](https://github.com/LAION-AI/aesthetic-predictor) as a reward function, but more examples will be added soon.
+This is an implementation of [Training Diffusion Models with Reinforcement Learning](https://arxiv.org/abs/2305.13301) with only basic features.
+It currently only implements [LAION aesthetic classifier](https://github.com/LAION-AI/aesthetic-predictor) as a reward function.

-*Tutorial blog post coming soon*

-_This codebase is just for educational purposes, another codebase for scalable training coming soon through CarperAI_

 ## Installation
 ```